 What happens when our driving force is low?

-If our fire is weak we will may have stagnation.
-In Ayurveda, stagnation is the root cause of all disease- and they refer to this as the accumulation of ama.
+If our fire is weak, it will result in stagnation.
+In Ayurveda, stagnation is the root cause of all disease- and it is refered to as the accumulation of ama.

 Do you need to stoke your fire?